Vincent-vst/Vincent-vst/README.md

 Hi, i'm vincent - a sound designer and FM synth enthusiast.
 Currently working on multiple open source projects.
-I'm also a huge modular synth nerd and a darksynth addict.

 ### working with